khamere/torrent_inspector/GUIDE.md

 ## Taking it with you

-**Backup…** in the listing bar saves everything this script has kept — the trackers you are on, the trackers you added and their rules, which rules apply where, your internal-groups changes, your templates, and the records of what you have looked at — as one file, copied or saved by your own browser.
+**Backup…** in the listing bar saves everything this script has kept — the trackers you are on, the trackers you added and their rules, which rule set applies on which tracker, whether the automatic checks are on, your internal-groups changes, your templates, your private notes, the nav settings, and the records of what you have looked at — as one file, copied or saved by your own browser.
+Tick *leave my private notes out* for a file you might hand to someone.

 Restoring reads a file you give it.
 It says what the file holds and when it was taken **before** writing anything, and it can fill only the gaps rather than replacing what you are already using.
 Only the keys this script owns are ever written back; anything else in the file is ignored and named.

+If you have the fuller DKOKTO Scene Edition, its reading toolkit used to have an export of its own.
+That is gone; a file it wrote still restores here, and the panel says so when it reads one.

 Worth doing before you change script managers, move machines, or update across a rename.